-Taking the lead is Senior Veterinarian Dr. Caitlin Hadfield, MA VetMB DAZCM DECZM.
+Taking the lead is Director of Animal Health Dr. Caitlin Hadfield, MA VetMB DAZCM DECZM.
 She’s the veterinarian in charge, performing routine observations, interpreting daily records with animal husbandry staff, providing treatments for animals when injuries or illnesses are diagnosed, and undertaking physical examinations routinely and when issues of concern arise.

 Not surprisingly, some of those issues of concern are related to aging.
 Geriatric* medicine is becoming much more of a focus for animal care specialists at zoos and aquariums—including yours truly!—accredited by the Association of Zoos & Aquariums (AZA) for the best possible reason: as we learn more and get better at what we do, animals are living longer and longer lives.

 *The term “geriatric” refers to old people and animals, especially with regard to their health care.
 Just as elderly humans require specialized medical care, elderly animals do as well.

 Caring for aging animals at the Seattle Aquarium